dyna-record

 API Documentation

 Dyna-Record is a strongly typed ORM (Object-Relational Mapping) tool designed for modeling and interacting with data stored in DynamoDB in a structured and type-safe manner.
 It simplifies the process of defining data models (entities), performing CRUD operations, and handling complex queries.
 To support relational data, dyna-record implements a flavor of the single-table design pattern and the adjacency list design pattern.
 All operations are ACID compliant transactions*.
+To enforce data integrity beyond the type system, schema validation is performed at runtime.

 Note: ACID compliant according to DynamoDB limitations